NetworksAreMadeOfString/ZenPacks.rhybudd.alerts/README.rst

 The following event notification actions have been added:

 Send Alert to Rhybudd
-  This action allows Zenoss to push events to Android devices with Rhybudd installed and registered with the 'Rhybudd GCM ID'.
+  This action allows Zenoss to push events directly to Android devices that have the Rhybudd App installed.

   Alert delivery is usually sub-second.

-  Rhybudd is free and availale from http://bit.ly/ZenossAndroid
+  Rhybudd is free, open source and available from http://bit.ly/ZenossAndroid

 Prerequisites